Emily Browning as Olivia Harper

 “Landon, please.
 I promise this isn’t going to change anything!”
 I pleaded.

 “It changes everything, Olivia.
 I gotta go, I’ll see you at home.”
 He gently kissed my cheek and slowly turned around, walking away.
 He looked back at me once, and I could see the anger and nervousness in his eyes.

 “So, are you going to tell me what the big deal is or am I going to have to guess?”
 Tori asked, pulling a soda out of her mini fridge.

 Tori was lucky enough to get a single dorm, not having to share her space with anyone.
-Her parents are a little on the wealthy side, so scoring the single room wasn’t too challenging.
+Her parents were a little on the wealthy side, so scoring the single room wasn’t too challenging.
 She told me that if she couldn’t have me as her roommate, she didn’t want anyone as her roommate.
-I understood completely and I like that if I ever wanted to spend a night with her, we wouldn’t have to deal with some random student listening to all of our ridiculous banter.
+I understood completely and I liked that if I ever wanted to spend a night with her, we wouldn’t have to deal with some random student listening to all of our ridiculous banter.